MichaelHinrichs/FinModelUtility/README.md

 - [@EstevanBR](https://github.com/EstevanBR), whose [DATReaderC](https://github.com/EstevanBR/DATReaderC) was referenced as the starting point for the .dat importer.
 - [@Gericom](https://github.com/Gericom), as their [MKDS Course Modifier](https://www.romhacking.net/utilities/1285/) program was used as the basis for the .bmd importer.
 - [@intns](https://github.com/intns), as their [MODConv](https://github.com/intns/MODConv) tool was used as the basis for the .mod importer.
-- [@jefffhaynes](https://github.com/jefffhaynes), as their [BinarySerializer](https://github.com/jefffhaynes/BinarySerializer) attribute library inspired the schema source generator library used to generate read/write methods for arbitrary classes/structs.
+- [@jefffhaynes](https://github.com/jefffhaynes), as their [BinarySerializer](https://github.com/jefffhaynes/BinarySerializer) attribute library inspired the schema attributes for configuring how binary data is read.
 - [@KillzXGaming](https://github.com/KillzXGaming), whose [Switch-Toolbox](https://github.com/KillzXGaming/Switch-Toolbox) was referenced to add support for LZSS decompression.
 - [@kornman00](https://github.com/kornman00), AKA [@KornnerStudios](https://github.com/KornnerStudios), for documenting the Halo Wars formats in [HaloWarsDocs](https://github.com/HaloMods/HaloWarsDocs) and providing the [KSoft suite](https://github.com/KornnerStudios/KSoft) to extract the contents of the game.
 - [@LordNed](https://github.com/LordNed), whose [J3D-Model-Viewer](https://github.com/LordNed/J3D-Model-Viewer) tool and [JStudio](https://github.com/LordNed/JStudio) library were referenced to fix bugs in the .bmd importer.